n7tae/smart-group-server/README.md

 ### What's New

+* **V# 180512** Using your radio's text message to LOGOFF and get INFO is now no longer supported.
+This method of unsubscribing is messy because it transmits into the group.
+The INFO technique is unneeded with the Routing Groups web-page.

 * **V# 180508** Code has been added to prevent a user from configuring Smart Group on a "G" band.
 This, of course, is reserved for the gateway.
 Also, the maximum user timeout has been increased to 600 minutes.
 If unspecified in the configuration file, the default is still 300 minutes.

 * **V# 180401** In some situations, the smart-group-server does not "following" a user if he switches repeaters.
 It was clear that the *last repeater used* cache was not being updated properly.
 This has been fixed by cleaning up how the user cache is used in the CGroupHandler class.